 - Tip: Dawn or dusk drives boost your chances.

-The elusive black rhino, a critically endangered species, adds a touch of mystery to the wildlife in Etosha.
+The elusive black rhino, a critically endangered species, adds a touch of mystery to any Etosha safari.
 Smaller and shyer than white rhinos, they’re a prized sighting.

 - Best Time: Dry season nights—they’re nocturnal waterhole visitors.